What is Enterprise Value?

 Total Debt: $ 200,000

-We shall calculate Enterprise Value using the above formula
+We shall calculate EV using the above formula

 Enterprise Value = (2,000,000 * $ 10) + $ 200,000 – $ 1,000,000 = $ 19,200,000

-Let us see why the Enterprise Value is important.
+Let us see why the EV is important.

 Importance of Enterprise Value

-On the other hand, the Enterprise Value acknowledges such aspect and helps in finding the actual valuations of the enterprise.
-To sum up, Enterprise Value helps the investors to know the accurate value of the company and determine whether it is undervalued or not.
+On the other hand, the EV acknowledges such aspects and helps find the enterprise’s actual valuations.
+To sum up, Enterprise Value helps the investors know the company’s accurate value and determine whether it is undervalued or not.

 Enterprise Value plays a significant role for the investors to find the actual value of the company.
-It helps in comparison of companies having different capital structures.
+It helps in the comparison of companies having different capital structures.
 During the takeover of the company, along with the assets, the liabilities are also taken over.
 The liabilities include debts and other components.
 It is obvious that now the debt will have to be paid by the new organization that is taking over the firm.
-Thus, the actual value of the company comprises of not only market capitalization but also the other components.
-Going forward the concept of Enterprise Value is going to become more relevant and more organizations as well as investors will opt for this method to know the true value of the company.1,2
+Thus, the actual value of the company comprises not only market capitalization but also the other components.
+In the future, the concept of EV will become more relevant, and more organizations, as well as investors, will opt for this method to know the true value of the company.